brnborges/HouseFinder/README.md

 ## :bookmark: About

-**HomeFinder** is a tool that aims to assist in finding vacancies in properties with a simple but modern and sophisticated usability **.
+**HomeFinder** is a tool that aims to assist in finding vacancies in properties with a simple but modern and sophisticated usability.

 <br>